inflexionist/GPU-Computing/README.md

-# This Guide is Currently Under Development
-I appologize for the incompleteness of this guide for those of you struggling to get this working.
-I am trying hard to get it done.

 # GPU-Computing On Ubuntu with Legacy Hardware
 This guide presents information on setting up Legacy AMD hardware and drivers on Ubuntu for GPU computing and Cryptocurency Mining and collects what I feel are the best links for relevant and accurate information based on my experience.